gitsforvikki/react-recap/README.md

 41. ### What is the purpose of the combineReducers function in Redux?

-T   he combineReducers function in Redux is used to combine multiple individual reducers into a single root reducer.
+    The combineReducers function in Redux is used to combine multiple individual reducers into a single root reducer.
 In a Redux application, the state is     managed by a single store and each piece of the state is managed by a specific reducer.
 The combineReducers function takes an object whose keys           correspond to the keys in the state, and whose values are the individual reducers that will manage those parts of the state.

 42. ### What is the difference between a functional component and a class component in React?